 Oftentimes, self-discipline boils down to what you do when no one’s looking.
 Want to see what real self-discipline looks like?
-Check out this recent Under Armour ad:
+Check out this Under Armour ad (and be sure to watch until the quote at the end):

 Even though I’ve never been a competitive athlete, I’ve come to realize that many of the best motivational videos are centered around elite athletes.
 I get it.
 I admire the motivation and self-discipline it takes to be an athletic champion because it takes a lot of those same qualities to have an elite career in sales.